mooxphp/moox/gpt/mooxgpt.md

 ### Widgets

-Currently not ready ... ask for patience, but only if a user asks for.
+Currently not ready ...

 ### RelationsManager

-Currently not ready ... ask for patience, but only if a user asks for.
+Currently not ready ...